 I’ve found that it’s just about impossible unless your wrist can bend in a very unnatural way!
 You can try to change the positioning of your fingers and thumb to adapt the technique to do it solo, but it’s really tricky.

 If you still want to try and learn without professional guidance, then this is how the method should be performed.
 Note that there is a specifically slow build up in learning the squeeze technique.

-1. Assuming that you are practicing the technique as a couple, ask your partner to masturbate you using her hand to begin with when learning the technique.
+- 1. Assuming that you are practicing the technique as a couple, ask your partner to masturbate you using her hand to begin with when learning the technique.

 2. As soon as you get a full erection (not before orgasm – just when you get a full erection), your partner must stop and put her fingers in the correct position to squeeze the penis.

-As the diagram above shows, the thumb must be placed over the frenulum, which is the elastic band like piece of tissue under the glands (tip) of the penis which connects the foreskin to the penis.
+As the picture to the right shows, the thumb must be placed over the frenulum, which is the elastic band like piece of tissue under the glands (tip) of the penis which connects the foreskin to the penis.
 This is on the opposite side of the penis from the side a man usually sees.

 Then the first and second finger are placed on the opposite side, i.e. the front side of the penis that the man can usually see.